The quest to extend women’s fertility to 50

 However, it’s still not very common for women to have babies with their own eggs in their late 40s unless they froze their eggs when they were younger.
 Since egg freezing was classified as an experimental procedure until 2012, most women who are currently in their 40s never had the opportunity to do it.
 (An estimated 20,000 American women have now had their eggs frozen, but an estimated 85% or more have not had them thawed to have a baby.)

 The average woman experiences menopause at the age of 51.
 This is the moment when her body stops releasing eggs and, by extension, she stops having periods.
 Between five to 10 years before that, women go through a transitional phase called peri-menopause, when they have irregular periods because their reproductive hormones begin to decline.
 “There is no way to delay menopause,” says Dr. Melynda Barnes, the clinical director of Rory, a startup devoted to helping women deal with menopause.
 “A woman is born with the number of eggs she’s going to have throughout her life.
-The best that doctors can do is can optimize your fertility potential when you’re peri-menopausal.”
+The best that doctors can do is optimize your fertility potential when you’re peri-menopausal.”

 If Griner’s story of delivering a healthy baby at the age of 48 sounds familiar, it’s because it’s a story that we hear frequently in the tabloids.
 Over the past few years, magazine covers have been splashed with the images of celebrities having babies on the later side of 40, normalizing this reality.
 Two years ago, Janet Jackson had a daughter at the age of 50.
 In 2014, Laura Linney had a son at the age of 49.
 In 2013, Halle Berry had a son at the age of 46.
 In some cases, these pregnancies are totally unassisted.
 Kelly Preston, John Travolta’s wife, for instance, had an unplanned pregnancy at the age of 48 in 2010.
-But often, readers don’t know what what these women and their families went through to have babies.
+But often, readers don’t know what these women and their families went through to have babies.

 Over the past few decades, Seifer has seen an uptick in the number of patients in their forties visiting him because they want to have a baby.
 In some cases, he has found that these stories of late-in-life pregnancy give women false hope that they can easily have a child close to 50.
 “It builds an urban myth, because these magazines don’t often give the full story,” he says.
 “These celebrities may have had miscarriages, cycles of IVF with their own eggs, then decided to do an egg donation before it worked out.”